New Hampshire Rental Agreement

 New Hampshire Landlord Tenant Laws

 • Evictions – New Hampshire landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
-This means most evictions in New Hampshire take between a week to over a month.
+This means most evictions in New Hampshire take between about a week to over a month.

 To learn more about landlord tenant laws in New Hampshire, click here.